g2a-official/g2a-pay-virtuemart/README.md

+# ⚠ This repository is now DEPRECATED and will be deleted after 1st of August 2021.
+We recommend to use [Zen](https://www.zen.com/) in new projects.

-# G2A Pay module for VirtueMart
+## G2A Pay module for VirtueMart

 VirtueMart is a free, open source eCommerce solution, compatible with Joomla 2.5 and Joomla 3, with many new features.
 With a clean architecture, increased stability and improved performance, VM3 went to the next level.